Assassination of Charlie Kirk: Government

 The US State Department said it would review the legal status of immigrants found to be "praising, rationalizing, or making light" of Kirk's assassination.
-White House Deputy Chief of Staff for Policy Stephen Miller said Kirk's assassination was the result of an "ideology" that is "at war with family and nature ... that leads, always, inevitably and willfully, to violence."
+White House Deputy Chief of Staff for Policy Stephen Miller said Kirk's assassination was the result of an "ideology" that is "at war with family and nature ... that leads, always, inevitably and willfully, to violence".
 He later vowed to "dismantle and take on" the violent radical left organizations in the United States by using "the power of law enforcement, under President Trump's leadership".
 On September 17, one week after the shooting, Trump declared that he would designate antifa as a terrorist group.
 On September 25, Trump signed a national security memorandum to direct the Justice Department, the FBI, and Joint Terrorism Task Force to focus on anti-fascist political violence "before they result in violent political acts", citing "indicators" such as anti-capitalism, anti-Americanism, and "hostility towards those who hold traditional American views".
+In January 2026, Utah Senator Mike Lee called for Robinson to be publicly executed.
+Robinson's lawyers argued that such comments by public officials may make it more difficult to find fair, unprejudiced jurors.

+A whistleblower report shared by Illinois senator Dick Durbin in February 2026 stated that the FBI's shooting reconstruction team was delayed in reaching the scene by one day due to a plane and pilot shortage caused by FBI director Kash Patel's use of agency planes for personal use.